 - group activities may change to being outside, and include mask wearing, maintaining hygiene and social distancing

 If you have any questions about anything, please call 07-32629877.

-To learn about keeping yourself healthy from the Coronavirus or COVID-19 please look at these websites:
+To learn about keeping yourself healthy and know what the current information about the Coronavirus or COVID-19 please look at these websites (updated January 2022) :